What You Need to Know About Condo Insurance if You Rent Out Your Property on AirBnB

 Consult With Us

 At Kingston Insurance Agency LLC, we can help you adjust your coverage to make sure you’re protected from year to year.
-We’ll consider factors like who’s living in your South Kingstown, RI property, for how long, and how the state of Rhode Island defines your legal relationship each time.
+We’ll consider factors like who’s living in your property, for how long, and how the state defines your legal relationship each time.

 5 Questions About Condo Insurance

-Are you considering buying a condominium – or do you already own one in and around South Kingstown, RI?
+Are you considering buying a condominium – or do you already own one in and around?
 If so, it is essential to understand how insurance protects you and your investment.
 According to Kingston Insurance Agency LLC, condo unit owners must understand how to fill the gap or spotty coverage created by the HOA’s master policy.

 To better understand your potential risk as a condo unit owner, find the answers to these questions: